Wits Radiology

 The 2025 programme features trailblazing topics in AI-driven diagnostics, image-guided cryotherapy, precision oncology, and mobile screening in underserved communities.
 Additional highlights include paediatric breast imaging, BIRADS classification updates, and surgical-pathological correlation sessions.

-Invited speakers include Dr Peter Schoub, Prof Jacqueline Smilg, Dr Tamaiya Nair, Dr Anith Chacko, Prof Carol Benn, and Prof Salome Maswime — offering insights that span technology, clinical practice, and healthcare systems.
+Invited speakers include Dr Peter Schoub, Prof Jacqueline Smilg, Dr Tamiya Nair, Dr Anith Chacko, Prof Jenny Edge, and Prof Salome Maswime — offering insights that span technology, clinical practice, and healthcare systems.

 🎓 Earn 6 Clinical + 2 Ethics CPD points via Wits Health Consortium.